top of page

 Competitive Rowing

-Programmes for competitive season rowers
+Programmes for competitive season rower

 Programmes are offered across all levels of competitive rowing from Novice through to Senior-level.
 Coaching occurs under a coordinated schedule that is fixed to best accommodate rowers and the coach.